 After browsing the giant section of pulls, I ended up on these Lew’s round bar brass kitchen pulls that were a nice clean line.
 I opted for 10.5 inch ones on the drawers and slightly smaller ones (7 inches) for the cabinets.
 It’s recommended to buy a few sizes to see what works best.
 I made the mistake of assuming I knew what I was doing and had to reorder all new ones as the original size I selected was way off.

 Appliances were next.
 I was so excited to have matching ones and to finally get rid of my old black stovetop from the 90s.
 It was time to toss her.
 My microwave stayed as it’s fairly new and works just fine.
-I first picked out the stove as there were several different options and features to choose from and I knew I wanted a slide in with front knobs.
-I went with this Samsung smooth surface slide in oven (but was really torn as this one with two doors was a close contender, but I knew I really wanted front knobs).
+First, I picked out the stove as there were several different options and features to choose from.
+I knew I wanted a slide in oven with front knobs.
+I went with this Samsung smooth surface slide in oven.

 Once I realized my microwave and new stove were both Samsung, I decided to try to find matching appliances in the same line.
 Next was a dishwasher and a fridge.
 I think the fridge is my absolute favorite.
-The Samsung 4-door fridge is super cool (one can be used as a fridge, chiller, freezer, whatever), plus the shelves in the fridge adjust so I can put big bottles of champagne, or a big cake stand in there, without having any issues.
+The Samsung 4-door fridge is super cool.
+One side of the freezer can be used as a fridge, chiller, freezer, whatever.
+Plus, the shelves in the fridge adjust so I can put big bottles of champagne, or a big cake stand in there, without having any issues.
 I also chose an energy efficient Samsung dishwasher that has a Waterwall feature that cleans every little nook and cranny.

 The Herringbone Backsplash